Film watched: The Deadly Bees

 Bobo: And tortillas stuffed with ham.

 Pearl: If you'll stay, I'll fold your sheets.

 Bobo: If you just stay where you am!

 - Paranoia Fuel: Mocked by Servo, while Vicki's snooping through Hargrove's belongings.
 "Great.
 Now, I'm nervous about pop stars going through my study."

 - The Pig-Pen: As usual for Mike, his tie is stained badly a few seconds after getting it.

 - Previously On : The first pre-movie segment thoroughly parodies this trope, through multiple genres and stock Cliffhanger scenarios.
 "Previously on the Satellite of Love..."

 - Punny Name: Take a wild guess what prop diva "Beez" McKeever's nickname becomes in the credits for this episode.

-- Running Gag: The rather craptastic nature of Vicki's "holiday" is constantly invoked, between the Hargroves' lifeless, depressing farm and the attack by killer bees.
+- The rather craptastic nature of Vicki's "holiday" is constantly invoked, between the Hargroves' lifeless, depressing farm and the attack by killer bees.

-- Viewers Are Geniuses: Invoked as Doris is chased by the bees.
+- Viewers Are Geniuses: Lampshaded.
+As Doris is being chased by the bees: